emanuele-f/PCAPdroid/app/src/main/jni/pcapd/README.md

 pcapd - root capture tool of PCAPdroid
 Copyright 2021 Emanuele Faranda <black.silver@hotmail.it>

+Usage: pcapd [OPTIONS]
-Usage: pcapd [-i ifname, -i ...] [-d] [-u uid] [-b bpf] [-l] -i [ifname]    capture packets on the specified interface.
+ -i [ifname]    capture packets on the specified interface.
 Can be specified
                 multiple times.
 The '@inet' keyword can be used to capture from the internet interface
  -d             daemonize the process
  -t             dump the interface datalink header.
-By default, the interface
-                datalink is skipped.
-This does not affect the @inet interface.
- -u [uid]       filter packets by uid
+Default: don't dump -u [uid]       filter packets by uid
  -b [bpf]       filter packets by BPF filter
  -l [file]      log output to the specified file
+ -n             do not connect to the UNIX socket, log to stdout instead
 ```

 If no option is provided, pcapd will start capturing on the internet interface.